 - have at least 4 months of experience in a job with the same duties or responsibilities as the one you have been offered.

-Note also that there is no age limit for this visa and that you can apply several times.
+There is no age limit for this visa and you can apply several times.
 So it’s perfect for people who are no longer eligible for a WHV!

 More information: Immigration New Zealand – Specific Purpose Work Visa